AshwinPrasanth/ML-Deployment/Policy/Main/documentation.md

-# Irish Health Insurance — Smart RAG Engine
+# Hybrid Risk-Aware Health Insurance Recommendation System

 A hybrid retrieval and ranking system for matching Irish health insurance plans to individual user needs.
 Combines semantic search, lexical search, a deterministic rule engine, and an LLM reranker into a single pipeline that produces ranked plan recommendations with plain-English explanations.